Planned Works on M8 Junctions 16 to 17 (Woodside Viaduct)

 Restrictions and road closures

-To ensure the safety of roadworks and the travelling public, there are speed and lane restrictions on the M8 in this area and the slip roads eastbound at Junction 18 (Charing X) and Junction 17 (Great Western Road) and west bound at Junction 15 on Slip (Townhead) and Junction 17 Off Slip (West Graham Street) are closed.
+To ensure the safety of roadworks and the travelling public, there are speed and lane restrictions on the M8 in this area.
+There are closures of the slip roads eastbound at Junction 18 (Charing X), Junction 17 (Great Western Road) and westbound at Junction 15 on Slip (Townhead) and Junction 17 Off Slip (West Graham Street).
 Signed routes are in operation.

-Generally, we want to reduce the loads on the structures and also there are some narrow lanes which are less suitable for HGVs on the M8 between junctions 16 and 17.
+Lane closures are in place to reduce the load on the structures.
+There are also some narrow lanes which are less suitable for HGVs on the M8 between junctions 16 and 17.
 To assist with this, we ask that HGVs consider using an alternative route.

 Plan ahead and consider alternative routes